akhlashashmi/silenceApp/README.md

-# Silence - A Real Time Chat App Overview
+# silence - A Real Time Chat App Overview

 Silence is a real-time chat application developed in Flutter, offering a range of features for seamless communication among users.
 The app focuses on privacy, security, and user control, providing a platform where users can engage in one-to-one chats, group messaging, share updates via timeline, and create sub-groups known as Circles.